robfatland/serverless/azure/tutorial.md

 <BR><BR>

-The **Tagging** tab allows us to annotate this Azure Function with key-value pairs.
-This helps immensely when trying to remember what the Azure Function does after not thinking about it for four months.
+The **Tagging** tab allows us to annotate an Azure Function with key-value pairs.
+Sometimes our efforts on the cloud are interrupted -- say for four months -- and when we return we find a list of engaged resources that can appear mysterious.
+Tagging is way to anticipate this problem.
+The idea is to invent tags that behave like Question/Answer pairs.
+'Who owns this resource?, Fred does!' becomes the tag 'Owner' + 'Fred'.
+Other useful tag keys could include 'Project Title', 'Expiration Date', 'Ok to delete after expiration?', and 'Email contact'.
+Each tag *key* would have a corresponding *value*.
+In six months someone might be cleaning up this cloud subscription.
+If they come across a Storage Account on Azure and they find your tags: They might check with you before deleting your valuable data forever.
+So tags can be extremely valuable.

 <BR><BR>